Volta Laboratory and Bureau: Bell's voice

 After hearing the recording, Bell biographer Charlotte Gray described it, saying:

 Location

-The Volta Bureau is located at 3417 Volta Place NW, or alternatively at 1537 35th St. NW, in the Georgetown district of Washington, D.C. near Georgetown University and across the street from Georgetown Visitation Preparatory School, and close to the Foggy Bottom Metro subway stop.
+The Volta Bureau is located at 1537 35th St. NW, or alternatively 3417 Volta Place NW, in the Georgetown district of Washington, D.C., near Georgetown University and across the street from Georgetown Visitation Preparatory School.

 Laboratory patents

 Patents which resulted or flowed from the Volta Laboratory Association: